nomath4u/radiusnetworks.github.io/ibeacon/ibeacon-development-kit-instructions.md

 ###Next Steps

 Now it's time to start developing your app!
-If you are developing for Android, be sure to check out Radius Networks' Android iBeacon Library.
-When you are ready to deploy beacons, visit [our products page](http://www.radiusnetworks.com/buy-beacons.html) to buy models suitable for production use.
+When you are ready to deploy beacons, visit [our products page](http://store.radiusnetworks.com/collections/all) to buy models suitable for production use.

 ##Controlling the Beacon(s) Manually